 - Replication of Rome.
 Some folks are upset because they could not be Roman Catholic priests.
 Maybe they're gay, or a woman, or divorced and remarried, etc. However, if you join the ISM you have to realize that the RC ship has sailed.
 You can join the long line of dissenters that will go nowhere--be they the almost dead Continuing Anglicans or the going-nowhere Roman Catholic Women Priests.
 Movements that are founded purely out of objection tend to not last more than a generation.
 True, there are rare examples like the Old Believers.
 That takes an almost Siberian stubbornness, though.

 Somewhere in the middle is ok with me.
 Not lawlessness but not so rigid that the Spirit is not allowed to move.
-Without that movement there would be no women clergy, openly gay clergy, etc. that has been the independence of the ISM from the very beginning.
+Without that movement there would be no women clergy, gay clergy, etc. This may horrify some but is celebrated by others.
+Regardless of your belief on these issues, they happened.
 That's the beauty of small jurisdictions--each person can find a place that fits their sympathies and personality well.

 That's not to say that our clergy and laity should not be well informed.
 But, maybe the 3 year M.Div. model is not well suited to the ISM.
 And maybe we do have a bit more bishops than needed, but then again why does Rome need the Secretary of the Papal Laundry to be a bishop?
 Maybe we won't all become stipendiary parish clergy, but look at the complacency that has developed in other traditions.